 Anchor Chain Choices

 I’m not going to downplay it.
 Going through all the chain details and research made my head spin.
 I could easily write a thesis with all the info swirling around in my brain.
 All things considered, it’s not a clear cut choice and certainly not a one-size-fits-all kind of thing.
 The boat, cruising style, bottoms and locations all play into the equation.
-Here’s my two cents on the different types of chain available.
+Here are my two cents on the different types of chains available.

 - OK, But Not The Best – BBB or B3 chain.
 Still heavy but has small, short links that help it grip the anchor windlass drum.
 It used to be the most popular type of chain until G4 came out.
 West Marine doesn’t even sell a large enough chain size for our boat.
 Which tells me, it’s not popular for boats our size.